What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 What are the benefits of a cloud-based security camera system?

 Cloud-based NVRs have several distinct advantages over DVRs and traditional NVRs.
-Benefits include:
+These benefits include:

 Low maintenance